-Have you ever uploaded an image to Reddit or Discord, only to find that the preview was noticeably desaturated from the original?
+Have you ever uploaded an image to Reddit or Discord, only to find that the result is markedly desaturated compared to the original?

 It's not just you.
 In this article, I'll be exploring the technical reason for why this happens, and how you can avoid it.